LYNCH·LLP

 • What is Malcolm Cribbs's overall allowance rate?

-No. The 91% figure is a pooled historical statistic and is not a prediction of any specific application's outcome.
+The allowance rate is a historical aggregate and is not a prediction of any specific application's outcome.
+Individual applications depend on claim scope, prior art, examiner actions, and applicant responses.

 ◈ RESPONDING TO AN OFFICE ACTION